vadyasha07/conspect_c-_vadyasha/README.md

 Const static local variables are generally okay to use.

 Non-const static local variables should generally be avoided.
 If you do use them, ensure the variable never needs to be reset, and isn’t used to alter program flow.

+**Best practice for a using-directives**
+Prefer explicit namespace qualifiers over using-statements.

+Avoid using-directives altogether (except using namespace std::literals to access the s and sv literal suffixes).
+Using-declarations are okay in .cpp files, after the #include directives.
+Do not use using-statements in header files (especially in the global namespace of header files).